 The purpose of the Student Code of Conduct is to guide students to understand their responsibilities in regard to appropriate behavior and respect for others in the college community.
 The policy addresses classroom disruptions and removal from the classroom for behavioral issues.
 It also provides the standards for ensuring the College provides due process to students through the judicial process.
-The policy and procedure is found at http://www.mc3.edu/about-us/policies/125
+Click here for the full Student Code of Conduct.